Prashant238107/moniepoint/README.md

 - **Handles Large Datasets**: Manages datasets much larger than available RAM by flushing data from the in-memory `MemTable` to sorted on-disk files (`SSTables`).
 - **Automatic Background Maintenance**:
     - **SSTable Compaction**: A scheduled service periodically merges smaller SSTables into larger ones to improve read performance and reclaim disk space from deleted or updated entries.
-    - **WAL Compaction**: A scheduled service cleans up obsolete WAL files whose data has been safely persisted in an SSTable.
+    - **WAL Cleanup**: A scheduled service cleans up obsolete WAL files whose data has been safely persisted in an SSTable.
+- **Data Replication**: Ensures data durability by replicating writes to multiple nodes.
+It uses a leader-follower model with a configurable replication factor.
+- **Automatic Failover (Simulated)**: The cluster can automatically detect node failures via health checks and elect a new leader for a data partition, ensuring high availability.
-- **Distributed Request Routing**: Implements a leader-forwarding mechanism where nodes in a cluster automatically route write requests to the correct primary node responsible for a given key.
+- **Distributed Request Routing**: Implements a leader-forwarding mechanism where nodes in a cluster automatically route write requests to the correct primary node.
-- **RESTful API**: Provides simple and clean HTTP endpoints for all key-value operations.
+- **RESTful API**: Provides simple and clean HTTP endpoints for all key-value operations, using JSON for request and response bodies.

 ## Architecture Overview